 The same cannot be true for renting in the residential sector, particularly in the low-cost or mid-range property segments, where both the tenant and the landlord typically want to avoid the effort of filling out paperwork and make leasing decisions based on their intuition or gut feelings.

 What is a rental agreement?

-Rent agreements signed for 11 months or less are categorised as leave and licence contracts and are exempt from rent control regulations.
+Rent agreements signed for 11 months or less are categorized as leave and license contracts and are exempt from rent control regulations.
 Rent control law, which varies from state to state, applies to all lease agreements that are signed for at least a year.
 Landlords who rent their buildings under rent control regulations will find it difficult to increase rents or remove tenants.

 Since the Union Cabinet approved the Model Tenancy Law, all rent agreements lasting longer than 11 months will be controlled by the new law’s requirements.